Jordan Poole NBA Preview vs. the Magic

-Jordan Poole plus his Washington Wizards teammates match up versus the Orlando Magic at 7:00 PM ET on Wednesday.
+Jordan Poole and the Washington Wizards match up versus the Orlando Magic at 7:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Now let's examine Poole's available prop bets, with a particular eye on stats and trends to help you make good picks.
+We're going to look at Poole's prop bets, using stats and trends to help you make good predictions.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.